syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 Add the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment` or remove them from the [ScheduleAppointment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html) by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) property.

-### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
+#### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern for schedule appointment

 Delete any of the occurrence which is an exception from recurrence pattern appointment by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) property of [ScheduleAppointment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html).
 The deleted occurrence date will be considered as recurrence exception date.